 And be sure to check them out at night too, especially for those nightclubs and restaurants!

 The first bus ride in the dark can be scary because the city looks so different lit by artificial lights, but you’ll get the hang of it after a couple of times.
+I even saw a Shuttle Bus for sale along the way.

 Pay attention to landmarks